 Weekly Technical Indicators: [See ICF weekly technical indicators chart]

-The weekly MACD line is above its signal line since November 10, 2017.
+The weekly MACD line is below its signal line since December 15, 2017.
+This is an indication that the medium-term trend is down.
 The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 Short-term trend: [See ICF short-term trend chart]